HomeDev GuideAPI Reference

 Optimizely Content Management System (CMS) provides a flexible and granular user/role-based authorization security model, which reflects best practice approaches widely employed by enterprise-level platforms.
 Individual access can be controlled through Optimizely's standard authentication and authorization mechanisms.

-Using the CMS user interface, administrators can create users, groups, and roles to grant permissions to content items, pages, types of pages, blocks, media, properties, files, folders, and language variations.
+Using the CMS user interface, administrators can create users, groups, and roles to grant permissions to content items, pages, types of pages, blocks, media, files, folders, and language variations.

 Checklist